JuliaCon/www.juliacon.org/2025/faq.md

 ### Where will JuliaCon be livestreamed?

-The official JuliaCon program (Wed 23rd July - Fri 25th July) will be livestreamed through our YouTube channel.
+The official JuliaCon program (Wed 23rd July - Fri 25th July) will be livestreamed through our [YouTube channel](https://www.youtube.com/c/TheJuliaLanguage).
 Workshops will **not** be livestreamed.

 ### What is the venue for the workshops?

 The workshops will all take place at David Lawrence Hall.
+For more information on the venue, check our [venue page](/2025/venue).

 ### What is the venue for the talks?